 Common Name: Short-finned Pilot Whale

-General Description: Short-finned Pilot Whales have a robust body, with a thick and bulbous head, the front of which in mature males is flattened or squarish.
+General Description: Short-finned pilot whales have a robust body, with a thick and bulbous head, the front of which in mature males is flattened or squarish.
 The upper lip is slightly protruding.
 The flippers are falcate, and they are about one-sixth or less of the body length.
-The fin is low, and the tail flukes have a concave trailing edge deeply notched in the centre.
+The fin is prominent, rounded, tall and placed peculiarly in front of the mid-point of the body.

 Size: Adults, Males may attain lengths of 6 m and weights of 3000 kg, whilst females are smaller, growing to 5 m in length and attaining weights of up to 1500 kg.Calves at birth, 1.4 m long, weigh around 60 kg.